HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

     1. Configure the necessary certificates for secure OIDC communication.

-        As part of the configuration process for your identity provider, you will have created or obtained a digital certificate for configuring HTTPS.
-This certificate will also need to be deployed to Leap so that the two servers can communicate with each other.
+        As part of the identity provider configuration process, you must create or obtain a digital certificate for HTTPS.
+Deploy this certificate to Leap so that both servers can communicate securely.

         !!! note
     The SSL certificate (`.crt`) and public key (`.key`) must be in PKCS12 format.